 When a person is negligent, they have behaved carelessly, and that behavior has caused harm or injury to another person.
 A person can be deemed negligent by doing something that he or she should not have done or by failing to do something that he or she should have done.

-The legal theory behind the idea of negligence states that a driver must use care to avoid injuring other motorists, passengers, or pedestrians.
-When a driver is not reasonably careful and injures someone as a result, the driver is liable for injuring the accident victim.
+The legal theory behind negligence states that a driver must exercise care to avoid injuring other motorists, passengers, or pedestrians.
+When a driver is not reasonably careful and injures someone as a result, the driver is liable for the injury to the accident victim.

 Elements of Negligence